appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

   <TabItem value="docker" label="Docker" default>

-#### Docker Configuration
+#### Tools

-For Docker, you don't need to do anything manually.
-You can move on to the next section.
+You need to have the following tools installed on your system:

+- curl
+- tar
+- docker
+- docker compose

+You can install these dependencies from your package repository depending on your distro.

   </TabItem>